jainor/Ravn-Challenge-Backend-jainor/README.md

 ### Config

-Information related to Config credentials for Database and MessageBroker (RabbitMQ) are storage in `build` directory.
+The name of environment variables  for database and messagebroker (RabbitMQ) credentials are storage in `config` directory.
+The values should be setted before, read `.env` file to see an example.

 Script for the database is storage in `scripts` directory.